smartgeber Logo

 Hamas religion: Understanding Their Beliefs

-Hamas is primarily associated with Islam, specifically Sunni Islam.
-Their religious beliefs significantly influence their political actions and ideologies.
-Understanding these beliefs provides insight into their motivations and actions.
+Hamas is primarily influenced by Islam, particularly the Sunni branch.
+Their religious beliefs deeply impact their political actions and ideologies.
+This article explores how these beliefs shape their objectives and operations, providing a clearer understanding of their motivations.

 What religion are hamas?